-PC Board material information is also available in many 3D solver packages.
+PCB Board material information is also available in many 3D solver packages.
+The user can then simulate the 3D connector model with the PCB stackup and signal trace.
 Signal Microwave goes beyond that by supplying reference designs for common high-frequency board materials.
 These reference designs, which are optimized by Signal Microwave, come in a common CAD format and can be imported into many 3D software tools.
 Customers are able to start with these reference designs and evaluate them using their own software tools.
 The design can then be used as is, or the design can be modified to better fit the customer's requirements for final performance.